naninovel/docs/docs/guide/characters.md

 ## Speaker Highlight

-When enabled in the character configuration, will tint the character based on whether the last printed message is associated with it.
+When enabled in the character configuration, will set specified [poses](/guide/characters.md#poses) to the character based on whether the last printed message is associated with it.
+The video below demonstrates the feature with a previous version of Naninovel, where it was possible to apply only tint color for speakers; setup with the current version is similar, but instead tint color, specify a pose name.

 [!!gobowgagdyE]